lwyso/pynw-microbit/README.md

 ## Getting started

+There are a number of web site, documentations, guides and projects to get started, here are a few suggestions:

+-

 ## Example Code

 All micro:bit are preload with an example of the game 'Magic 8', sample code from [BBC micro:bit MicroPython documentation - Accelerometer](https://microbit-micropython.readthedocs.io/en/latest/accelerometer.html).